reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 #### Fix a delayed notification {/*fix-a-delayed-notification*/}

-When you join a chat room, this component shows a notification.
+When you join a chat room, this Component shows a notification.
 However, it doesn't show the notification immediately.
 Instead, the notification is artificially delayed by two seconds so that the user has a chance to look around the UI.

 This almost works, but there is a bug.
 Try changing the dropdown from "general" to "travel" and then to "music" very quickly.
 If you do it fast enough, you will see two notifications (as expected!) but they will *both* say "Welcome to music".